puppetlabs/trapperkeeper-webserver-jetty9/README.md

 `:server-id`, which specifies which server you want to add the ring-handler to.
 If `:server-id` is specified, the ring handler will be added to the server with id `:server-id`.
-If no `:server-id` is specified, or the two argument version is called, the ring handler will be added to the `:default` server.
+If no `:server-id` is specified, or the two argument version is called, the ring handler will be added to the default server.

 Here's an example of how to use the `:WebserverService`: